Ask Chef Dennis

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-How do I make Pan-Seared Skirt Steak with Farro in a Foil Packet?
+How to make Pan-Seared Skirt Steak

 The first step is preparing the farro.
 If you’ve ever made risotto, the process for cooking farro is pretty much the same.
 In fact, farro is often used instead of rice to make risotto.